Ten0/homeassistant_python_typer/README.md

 Bring a real software development experience to your home automation.

-# What
+# ⏱️ What

-Run this script to obtain type definitions for all entities available in *your* Home Assistant, which can then be exported to your [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) apps folder for use in any AppDaemon app.
+Run this script to obtain a typed Python interface for all entities available in *your* Home Assistant, which can then be exported to your [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) apps folder for use in any AppDaemon app.

 ![VSCode screenshot of how it highlights errors](docs/typing_demo.png)

 See [How it works](#how-it-works) section for how to setup.

-# Why
+# 💡 Why

-## Nocode?
+## 🖱️ Nocode?

 HomeAssistant is a largely no-code platform.
 This works well for very small automations.
 However as soon as there are many automations and they are more or less complex, they are a pain to maintain, and/or end up extensively using [Templating](https://www.home-assistant.io/docs/configuration/templating/).